cloudgraphdev/cli/README.md

 ```
 USAGE
-  $ cg help [COMMAND] [-n]
+  $ cg help [COMMAND]

 ARGUMENTS
   COMMAND  Command to show help for.

-FLAGS
+OPTIONS
-  -n, --nested-commands  Include all nested commands in the output.
+  --all  see all commands in CLI

-DESCRIPTION
-  Display help for cg.
 ```

 _See code: [@oclif/plugin-help](https://github.com/oclif/plugin-help/blob/v5.1.11/src/commands/help.ts)_